 Rock gardening was put on the map by an extreme kayaking group called the Tsunami Rangers who were based on the coast of Northern California.
 They developed videos and coastal kayaking safety guides to support the activity.
 It’s extreme as they’re going out on big swells and taking pour-overs over rocks that were dry a few seconds before.
 They wear full on body protection, helmets and are really good at ding repair!
 The photo below explains in short what they do.

 You don’t have to be an extreme paddler to rock garden on smaller days.
 But it is a great skill to learn for exploring the beautiful and wildlife and marine life filled tide pools, channels and pocket beaches of coastal environments.
-My students learn the basics of rock gardening during my Deception Pass class and Freshwater Bay tour.
+My students learn the basics of rock gardening during my Deception Pass Tidal Rapids class.

 Always wear a Leash.
 We attach our leashes to our vest PFD straps to keep our feet free from getting caught in heavy kelp beds or on rocks below the surface.
 In fast moving current, or coastal backwash, you definitely want the leash on a quick release system on your waist.
 Foot entrapment is the #1 cause for fatalities of paddle boarders on rivers and tidal streams.